cysouw/diathesis/text/c08_infinitive.md

 **Attested Verbs**

-- Almost all verbs, with some exceptions, e.g. *ähneln, bekommen, beschweren, gefallen, interessieren, missfallen, sich befinden, verunglücken*
+- Almost all verbs, with some exceptions, e.g. it is not possible with *ähneln, bekommen, beschweren, gefallen, interessieren, missfallen, sich befinden, verunglücken*

 ### [ –N | NA ] *schicken + Infinitiv* Causative (*Direktiv*) {#sec:infinitive-schicken}